dimadin/gravatar-signup-encouragement/readme.txt

 * Replaced several load_plugin_textdomain() calls with own function gravatar_signup_encouragement_textdomain() that already calls load_plugin_textdomain()
 * Complete code beautification
 * Added basic documentation to all functions
+* Updated screenshots with one from Twenty Eleven theme

 = 2.0.1 =
 * Released on 22nd October 2010